-The simplest type of calibration involves using 21% O2 (ambient room air) and 0% O2 (100% nitrogen) to produce 2 calibration points.
+The simplest type of calibration involves using 21% 0_2 (ambient room air) and 0% 0_2 (100% nitrogen) to produce 2 calibration points.
 If measurements are limited to a very small range and high accuracy is required, we recommend that an oxygen-nitrogen gas mixture, which has an oxygen concentration similar to that of the substance being tested, be used in place of the air.
-100% nitrogen or a 2% solution of sodium sulfite should always be used to determine the zero point, and thereby, allow compensation for the "dark current."
+One calibration should always include the zero point (0% 0_2), and thereby allow compensation for the "dark current".

-First, bubble the higher level O_2 gas through the solution containing the electrode.
+First, bubble the higher level 0_2 gas through the solution containing the electrode.
 Allow 10 to 15 minutes for the solution to equilibrate with the gas.
-If using the Chemical Microsensor, dial the FINE GAIN until the displayed PO_2 matches that of the precalibrated gas.
-(The COARSE GAIN should be preset to read 10^{-7}).
+If using the Chemical Microsensor, dial the FINE GAIN until the displayed P 0_2 matches that of the precalibrated gas.
+(The COARSE GAIN should be preset to read 10-9.
 Set the COARSE ZERO two orders of magnitude above that of the COARSE GAIN.
-Example: If COARSE GAIN is set to 10^{-10} , COARSE ZERO should be set to 10^{-12} .
+Example: if COARSE GAIN is set to 10-9, COARSE ZERO should be set to 10-11.

 Next, bubble 100% nitrogen until the solution is saturated.
 As previously mentioned, there will be a small residual or "dark current" displayed.
-This small offset (normally less than 10% of the direct current reading at $21\% O_2$) must be subtracted electronically at the amplifier.
+This small offset (normally less than 10% of the direct current reading at 21% 02) must be subtracted electronically at the amplifier.
 On the Chemical Microsensor, the FINE ZERO control is used.
 Set the FINE ZERO until a reading of 00.0 is displayed on the amplifier.
 Repeat this procedure (with both gases) readjusting the FINE GAIN as necessary to complete an accurate calibration.
 The electrode is now ready to be removed from the calibrating media and inserted into the experimental media (see PRECAUTIONS, III B).
-A reference electrode must also be used in the experimental media.
-The reference electrode does not need to be adjacent to the 760 Microelectrode as long as there is electrical conduction or continuity between the two electrodes.